openforcefield/openff-interchange/docs/developing.md

 ### Type-checking

 Type hints are **optional** but encouraged.
 Many optional flags are passed to `mypy`; check the action for a recommended invocation.
+Check `setup.cfg` for some configuration, mostly ignoring libraries that do not have support for type-checking.

 ### Pre-commit